geekodour/o/content/docs/others/agenda_2022.md

 -   I am no longer going to spend my time and energy revolving around other things.
 -   I am focusing on myself, and people i care about.
 Once that's taken care of we'll move up.
 -   I tried my best to carefully craft my environment this time, it’s not perfect but good enough.
 I have optimized my environment for:
-    -   happiness : so that i can get into a good mood as fast as possible.
+    -   **Happiness:** so that i can get into a good mood as fast as possible.
-    -   peace of mind: taking care of my family so they can take care of themselves and it'll not be a constant worry in my tiny head.
+    -   **Peace of mind:** taking care of my family so they can take care of themselves and it'll not be a constant worry in my head.
--   This time it probably should work, I have been consistently failing at this goal thing since 16-17.
+-   This time it probably should work, I have been consistently failing at this goal thing since '16.
 My wins should be spectacular for myself and nobody else.

 I found this [awesome table by shreyas on twitter](https://twitter.com/shreyas/status/1223792859469320192), i found it very relatable to how i am trying to fix my life, so i wrote a slightly modified version of it for me: